fbpx

 Finally, the file versioning management must be validated from our own API to be able to point it to the endpoint indicated in each case.

-Have you also encountered these issues when uploading a file in Autodesk Forge?
+Have you also encountered these issues when uploading a file in Autodesk APS?
 What methods do you use to resolve them?

 Resources